This Honours plan requires the completion of 48 units, which must consist of:

 At a minimum, all applicants must meet program-specific academic/non-academic requirements, and English language requirements.
 Admission to ANU is on a competitive basis as the number of places available in a program is limited.
 Admission to Honours is also subject to supervisory capacity and approval from the relevant Delegated Authority within the Academic College.

 - An AQF Level 7 Bachelor of Actuarial Studies degree or equivalent, completed within the last two years with a weighted average mark equivalent to an ANU 75 per cent calculated from 36 units (i.e. 0.75 EFTSL) equivalent to the following ANU courses:

 - The written approval of the Honours Convener.

 The National Register of higher education providers is an authoritative source of information that will help you confirm your institution of choice is registered to deliver higher education in Australia.

 The Quality Indicators for Learning and Teaching (QILT) website is HERE.
-Based on surveys done by thousands of students across Australia you can find out about universities that interest you, doing side-by-side comparisons.
+Based on surveys done by thousands of students across Australia, you can find out about universities that interest you and conduct side-by-side comparisons.

 Commonwealth Supported Place (CSP)

 For further information on International Tuition Fees see: https://www.anu.edu.au/students/program-administration/fees-payments/international-tuition-fees

 All students are required to pay the Services and amenities fee (SA Fee)